MaximumADHD/Roblox_0.3.368.0/README.md

 # Requirements #

 For this to execute correctly, you need to make sure your system has the `Microsoft Visual C++ 2005 Service Pack` installed.
-This pack was standard in most older systems, but newer systems are no longer bundled with it.
-You can find it here:<br>
+This pack was standard in most older systems, but newer systems are no longer bundled with it.<br/>

+You can find it here:<br/>
 https://www.microsoft.com/en-us/download/details.aspx?id=26347

-<br/>**(Note**: You will need the x86 pack.
+**(Note**: You will need the x86 pack.
 It may also help to have the x64 pack as well.)

 # WARNING: DO NOT CONNECT TO UNTRUSTED SERVERS #